swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 ### Considerations for recursive types

-By making the synthesizes conformance opt-in, recursive types have their requirements fall into place with no extra effort.
+By making the synthesized conformances opt-in, recursive types have their requirements fall into place with no extra effort.
 In any cycle belonging to a recursive type, every type in that cycle must declare its conformance explicitly.
 If a type does so but cannot have its conformance synthesized